marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Maximum number of arguments in a PHI supported by TREE if conversion unless the loop is marked with simd pragma.

+  .. gcc-param:: vect-max-layout-candidates

+    The maximum number of possible vector layouts (such as permutations) to consider when optimizing to-be-vectorized code.

   .. gcc-param:: vect-max-version-for-alignment-checks